 In addition to the more statutory aspects, the Parish Council will also seek to engage with other public and private agencies and organisations (as appropriate), including the voluntary sector, to secure the improvements highlighted throughout this document.

-In order for this to happen (and mindful of the enhanced Community Infrastructure Levy contributions that may accrue to the Parish Council, and New Homes Bonus to the District Council as a result of development), a more proactive approach to the negotiations and determination of planning applications will be required.
+In order for this to happen (and mindful of the enhanced Community Infrastructure Levy contributions that may accrue to the Parish Council, a more proactive approach to the negotiations and determination of planning applications will be required.
 This will necessitate a commitment on the part of both Longdon Parish Council and Lichfield District Council (as the local planning authority), to develop a better understanding (through closer working at pre planning application stage) of proposed developments both inside and outside the plan area, which could impact upon it (including impacts on the highway infrastructure).
 Agreeing the nature and level of any community benefits that may result from the granting of planning permissions, would also be helpful.